-Here are some of the benefits that upselling brings to your business:
+Here are some of the benefits of upselling for your business:

 Increases your order value

-This is the most obvious one.
+This is one of the most obvious benefits of upselling.
 Getting your customers to buy a premium product increases your order value as compared to what it would be if they purchased a lower level (or worse, base level) product.

 Increases customer satisfaction

 When your customers buy and use a premium product or service, they’re going to get more value out of it.
 It puts them in a position to succeed and achieve their goals.
 It also gives them a seamless experience, they aren’t going to get annoyed about not having access to certain features and functionalities because of opting for a lower-level product.
 They get what they’re looking for (and more), without limitations that would interrupt their work or spoil their experience.

 When you set your customers up for success and help them achieve their goals, they’re very obviously going to be more satisfied with your brand and your organization.

 You’ll get referrals